Information updated April 1, 2021.

 The criteria to access this program have been broadened.
 Previously, only hotels and tourist attractions were eligible for the PACTE – Tourism component.
 In the context of the crisis provoked by COVID-19, this assistance will further support the industry.

-In addition, the forgivable portion of the loan will increase from 25% to 40% of the amount granted (up to a maximum of $100,000).
 The initial repayment period, which was five years following a two-year moratorium on principal and interest, has been extended by three years to eight years.
 Note that these changes can be applied to loans granted under the PACTE-Tourism component since they were implemented in the summer of 2020.

 Adjustments to the Quebec Tourism Businesses Support Program for Compliance with Health Standards (COVID-19)